training-datalab/training-datalab.com/content/en/post/2023-12-01-four-decades-of-the-third-wave-of-democratisation/index.md

 ---
-title: Four Decades of the Third Wave of Democratisation in Latin America.
+title: Four decades of the third wave of democratisation in Latin America.
 Contributions from the Training Data Lab
 date: '2023-12-01'
 authors: ["ollama"]
 image: